 The federal government should couple new quality-related standards with financial assistance to states to improve resident services, increase monitoring and enforcement efforts, train operators and staff, and help owners retrofit homes when necessary and feasible.
 The funding could come through Medicaid and other sources.

 The federal government and the states should require providers to hold residents’ beds for them during temporary absences as long as the residents’ fees continue to be paid.

 Government reimbursement programs should provide funding to hold a unit or bed for an eligible individual during a temporary absence of reasonable duration.

-For residents who are unable to provide consent, care must be taken to balance the benefits of video technology with the need to protect the resident’s right to privacy.
+For residents unable to provide consent, care must be taken to balance the benefits of video technology with the need to protect the resident’s right to privacy.